novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-97.md

 * * *

-The next day, James Rice, the CTO of Al Ta Beast, was so urgent that he called the CEO, Tim Connor, as soon as he arrived.
+The next day, James Rice, the CTO of AltaVist, was so urgent that he called the CEO, Tim Connor, as soon as he arrived.

 Tim Connor, who came to the office, tilted his head and asked James.